analbandyan/fp-principles/README.md

 # fp-principles
-Demonstration of functional programming basic principles using Java.
+Demonstration of functional programming basic principles using Java and Groovy.